locize/locizify/README.md

         cleanWhitespace: true, // removes surrounding whitespace from key

         namespace: false, // set another name - default namespace will be translation
-        namespaceFromPath: false // set true will use namepace based on window.location.pathname
+        namespaceFromPath: false, // set true will use namepace based on window.location.pathname
         ns: ['common'] // -> only set if accessing more then one namepace

         // + all options available in i18next